Life Skills TrainerPrimary Location:

 Direct Support Professional (Care Givers)

-Every person needs the support of others, but we look for very special people to support adults with brain injury.
-As a Life Skills Trainer with NeuroRestorative you’ll be one of those special people.
+Every person needs the support of others, but we look for very special people to support brain and spinal cord - individuals with disabilities; children with emotional, behavioral or medical complexities; children and adults with brain injury).
+As a Life Skills Trainer with Neurorestorative Florida you’ll be one of those special people.

 To that end, the Life Skills Trainer also happens to be one of the best places to start in our company with a myriad of career options to move up and across the organization.
 We in fact have many success stories from people at all levels that started out in the Life Skills Trainer role.